WIRING(DOCS) Optical Printer Control System WIRING(DOCS)

 Various other inputs/outputs can be controlled by these ports, such as

-energizing/deenergizing certain motors via OPCS command control.
+energizing/deenergizing certain motors via OPCS commands.
 An example

-would be the LOAD and LINEUP commands, which might want to run the motors
+would be the LOAD command, which might run the motors by small amounts

 PARALLEL CONNECTOR